Eleri Cousins

+Eleri H Cousins FSA (b.
+1987) is an archaeologist and assistant professor at Durham University, whose work focusses on the role of religion in the construction of provincial identity in the Roman Empire, especially in Britannia, Gaul, and Germania.

 Biography

 Cousins' undergraduate study, in Archaeology and Classics, was at Stanford University.
 Subsequently, she studied for a master's degree and PhD at the University of Cambridge.
-She was a lecturer at the University of St Andrews before moving to her current role at Lancaster in 2019.
+She was a lecturer at the University of St Andrews (2016-2019) and then at the University of Lancaster (2019-2024), before moving to her current role at Durham in 2025.
 Cousins was elected as a fellow of the Society of Antiquaries of London on 17 June 2021.